-We’re going to start with the basics and take you right through the science of CBD to answer the following questions, and more:
+We’re going to start with the basics and take you right through the science of CBD and other cannabinoids to answer the following questions, and more:

-We will also breakdown how the endocannabinoid system works, what to look for in a high-quality natural CBD oil, and how best to take CBD oil for the best results.
+We will also breakdown how the endocannabinoid (your own internal cannabinoid) system works, what to look for in a high-quality natural CBD oil, and the optimal way to take CBD oil for the best results.